fortanix/salmiac/README.md

    Follow [this](https://docs.docker.com/engine/install/) guide.

-3. Setup your Nitro-enabled AWS EC2 instance:
+3. Set up your Nitro-enabled AWS EC2 instance:
     - Install docker on your EC2:
       Follow step #2
     - Install nitro-cli on your EC2: